mjbeli/WebDevelopment/VueJS/10-composition-api/README.md

 npm install -g @vue/cli
 ```

-Then you can create a project with vue create and select create a Vue3 application in the options:
+Then you can create a Vue3 project with VueCLI selecting it in the options:
 ```
 vue create project-name
 ```